 The modern experience in your SharePoint Online site collection should now be styled with the colors that you chose.

 Disclaimer: This may not play well with certain environments, depending on your UX setup.
 If this solution doesn’t work well with your setup, just revert your changes by switching the Theme back to Default.
-Also, the SharePoint environment may change in the future and nullify this information.
+Also, SharePoint may change in the future and nullify this information.
+I’ll try to update this blog post when/if it does.
 Proceed at your own risk!